dmfs/retention-magic/README.md

 ## Example code

-When writing an Activity or Fragment you often have to write code like this to save the state of the instance:
+When writing an Activity or Fragment you often have to write code like this to initialize, save and restore the state of the instance:

 		import android.app.Activity;
 		import android.content.SharedPreferences;